AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

 ![My Local Image](./Pictures/1.png)

-SaaS: Software as a service;
+SaaS: Software as a service
 PaaS: Platform as a Service
 IaaS: Infrastucture as a service
 On-premises datacenter : Hardware is localy managed.